derbyjs/racer/README.md

 ## Usage

+Racer can be used independently as shown in the examples, but Racer and Derby are designed to work especially well together.
+Racer can also be used along with other MVC frameworks, such as Angular.

-For now, Racer is mostly documented along with Derby, an MVC framework that includes Racer.
+The previous version of Racer is mostly documented along with Derby.
 See the Derby [model docs](http://derbyjs.com/#models).
-Racer can be used independently or with other client frameworks like Angular, but Racer and Derby are designed to work especially well together.
+The new version is similar, but lots of API specifics have changed slightly.
+New documentation is coming soon.

 ### MIT License
 Copyright (c) 2011 by Brian Noguchi and Nate Smith